jmbuhr/ShinyLipids/README.md

 ShinyLipids::createDatabase(path = path, myMedatdata, myDataset)
 ```

-Now you are ready to look at your lipids\!
+Now you are ready to look at your lipids!
 Replace
 `"path/to/your/data.db"` with the actual filepath to your database-dump
 file and run: